Our Culture and Principles

 You have the verbal and cognitive skills to communicate effectively.
 You also have a commitment to proactively communicate especially about things especially things that are not working as well as we would like.
 This is key in all teams and all organizations and it is especially important for us as we are a) remote b) relatively flat (self-managing, autonomous).

-# Initiative and Self-management
+# Taking Initiative and Self-managing

 You are a self-starter / self-manager.
 You are able to organize your time and motivate yourself without a manager telling you what to do.

 We are remote, “flat” (empowered, autonomous team) organization.
 There won’t be anyone checking you are at work on time.
-You can take time off in the afternoon to go to the cinema if you want – as long as you get stuff done 😃
+You can take time off in the afternoon to go to the cinema if you want – as long as you get stuff done. 😃

 # Intelligence and Ability to Learn